GitLab container registry

 You can view details about each tag, such as when it was published, how much storage it consumes, and the manifest and configuration digests.

-You can search, sort (by tag name), filter, and delete tags on this page.
+You can search, sort (by tag name), and delete tags on this page.
 You can share a filtered view by copying the URL from your browser.

 Use container images from the container registry